How to use resources: Finding journal articles

 • older volumes/issues of a journal

 Our print journals are for reference only and are arranged in shelfmark order on Floor 3.
-Search the library catalogue for the name of journal you need, eg Soccer and society which can be found at shelfmark GV943.9.A1S63.
+Search the library catalogue for the name of journal you need.
+Limit the search to 'Print journals' and then type in the name of the journal eg Nature which can be found at shelfmark Q1.N2

-To check which years we have, click on 'Catalogue Record'.
+To check which years we have, click on 'Catalogue Record' and you can see the different volumes in the collection.

 If you need help finding literature for your research, or are having difficulties opening documents, help is available.